aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 #### Ending a Table

 Call DocumentBuilder.EndTable to finish the current table.
 This method should be called only once after DocumentBuilder.EndRow was called.
 When called, DocumentBuilder.EndTable moves the cursor out of the current cell to a position just after the table.
-The following example shows how to build a formatted table that contains 2 rows and 2 columns.
+The following example demonstrates how to build a formatted table that contains 2 rows and 2 columns.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderBuildTable-DocumentBuilderBuildTable.java" >}}